-Academic Search is a member and adheres to the Code of Professional Practice of the Association of Executive Search and Leadership Consultants (AESC), the professional organization which sets worldwide standards in executive search and leadership.
-As a member, Academic Search chooses to exceed both industry norms and partner institution expectations, because AESC membership demands that members are the most ethical, rigorous, and transparent firms in the profession.
+Academic Search is a member of the Association of Executive Search and Leadership Consultants (AESC), which is the professional organization that sets worldwide standards in executive search and leadership.
+In addition, Academic Search adheres to the AESC Code of Professional Practice.
+As a member, Academic Search chooses to exceed both industry norms and the expectations of our partner institutions because AESC membership demands that members are the most ethical, rigorous, and transparent firms in the profession.

-During the initial campus visit, we will ask Search Committee members to agree, in writing, to maintain in strict confidence throughout the process and in perpetuity all information about candidates (e.g., names, written materials, references) as well as any of the Committee members’ work, including discussions or decision-making during the process or at any time thereafter.
+To attract the best candidates, retain until closure those who are most competitive, and fulfill a responsibility to treat candidates confidentially and ethically, Academic Search asks that all search committee members sign a Code of Ethics statement that asserts they will maintain in strict confidence during the search process and in perpetuity all information about candidates (e.g., names, written materials, references) as well as not reveal any of the committee members’ work, including discussions or decision-making during the search process or at any time thereafter.

 Candidates are also assured in public ads and announcements that all materials can be submitted in confidence subject to state laws and regulations.
 Academic Search advises committee members on best practices for maintaining confidentiality, including ensuring the safety of all records after the search is completed, in compliance with institutional, state, and EEOC guidelines.

 All candidate application materials are housed on a secure, password-protected website, to which only members of the search committee and the consultants have access.
 Access may be granted to the hiring authority as well, if desired.
 In addition, each applicant is assigned a number, which is used, rather than names, in all communications between the search committee and consultants.